Hong Kong outlaws insulting China's national anthem

 HONG KONG (AP) - Hong Kong’s legislature approved a contentious bill Thursday that makes it illegal to insult the Chinese national anthem.

 The legislation was approved after pro-democracy opposition lawmakers tried to disrupt the vote.
+The bill was passed with 41 lawmakers voting for it and just one voting against.
+Most of the pro-democracy lawmakers boycotted the vote out of protest.

-They see it as an infringement on freedom of expression and the greater rights that residents of the semi-autonomous city have compared to mainland China.
+The pro-democracy camp sees the anthem bill as an infringement of freedom of expression and the greater rights that residents of the semi-autonomous city have compared to mainland China.

 The pro-Beijing majority said the law was necessary for Hong Kong citizens to show appropriate respect for the anthem.

-Those found guilty of intentionally abusing the "March of the Volunteers" face up to three years in prison and fines of up to 50,000 Hong Kong dollars ($6,450).
+Those found guilty of intentionally abusing the "March of the Volunteers" face up to three years in prison and a fine of up to 50,000 Hong Kong dollars ($6,450).

-Ahead of the vote, pro-democracy lawmakers staged a protest, with one dropping a pot of pungent liquid in the chamber.
+The legislative debate was earlier suspended after pro-democracy lawmakers staged a protest, with one dropping a pot of pungent liquid in the chamber.

 Raising a sign that said "A murderous regime stinks for ten thousand years," lawmaker Ray Chan walked to the front with the pot hidden inside a Chinese paper lantern.
 When security guards tried to stop him, he dropped the lantern and the pot, and was ejected from the meeting.
-Another lawmaker who accompanied him in protest was also ejected.
+Another lawmaker who accompanied him was also ejected.

-The chamber was evacuated, shortly before police and firemen were called in to investigate the incident.
+The chamber was evacuated and police and firemen were called in to investigate the incident.

-Pro-democracy lawmakers see the bill, which makes it illegal to insult the Chinese national anthem, as an infringement on freedom of expression and the greater rights that residents of the city have compared to mainland China.
-Hong Kong is a former British colony that returned to Chinese rule in 1997, under a “One Country, Two Systems” agreement that guarantees the city a high degree of autonomy until 2047.
+When the meeting resumed, pro-democracy lawmaker Ted Hui again splashed some liquid at the front of the meeting room and was escorted out.
+Legislative Council President Andrew Leung called such behavior irresponsible and childish, before calling for the vote.

-The contentious debate over the national anthem bill also comes as China's ceremonial national legislature formally approved a decision last week to enact a national security law for Hong Kong that could see Chinese security agents posted in the city.
+The contentious debate over the bill comes after China's ceremonial national legislature formally approved a decision last week to enact a national security law for Hong Kong that could see Chinese security agents posted in the city.

 The national security law is aimed at curbing subversive activity, with Beijing pushing for it after a monthslong pro-democracy protest movement at times saw violent clashes between police and protesters.